owncloud/ocis/docs/ocis/deployment/ocis_keycloak.md

   Set your domain for the oCIS frontend in `OCIS_DOMAIN=`, eg. `OCIS_DOMAIN=ocis.owncloud.test`.

+  If you want to change the OIDC client id of th oCIS web frontend, you can do this by setting the name to `OCIS_OIDC_CLIENT_ID=`.

+  Set your domain for the Keycloak adminstration panel and authentication endpoints to `KEYCLOAK_DOMAIN=` eg. `KEYCLOAK_DOMAIN=keycloak.owncloud.test`.

+  Changing the used Keycloak realm can be done by setting `KEYCLOAK_REALM=`.
+This defaults to the master realm `KEYCLOAK_REALM=master`.

+  You probably should secure your Keycloak admin account by setting `KEYCLOAK_ADMIN_USER=` and `KEYCLOAK_ADMIN_PASSWORD=` to values other than `admin`.

   Now you have configured everything and can save the file.

 * Start the docker stack

   `docker-compose up -d`

+* Visit the Keycloak administration console on your configured domain.
+Go to clients settings and add a client.
+The client id is `ocis-phoenix` or the one you changed it to.
+The client protocol is openid-connect.
+The root url for the client is the url you selected for oCIS.
+Then save the client.

+* You may also add users to Keycloak

 * You now can visit oCIS and Traefik dashboard on your configured domains